 Property Address:

 Borrower:

 Co-Borrower:

-I acknowledge that I am awa listed above.
-I also acknowl levels, it must be stabilized I the paint is stabilized, the pa also aware that a Visual Assoverify the presence of lead of will provide details about the normal behaviors in the hor edge that if deteriorating efore my loan pool loan poerty must pass a lead assment does not reveal relead hazards, I can orde presence of lead and versions. g paint is found about a can be approvedbased clearance in the presence of le ler a lead-based pa ove the H Furthern Ispection ad or any int inspec UD de minimis nore, I underst to be eligible. lead hazards. tion or risk ass (minimum) and that after Finally, I am If I want to essment, which
+listed above.
+I also acknowl levels, it must be stabilized I the paint is stabilized, the palso aware that a Visual Assoverify the presence of lead of re of the requirements for a Visedge that if deteriorating paint is sefore my loan pool loan can be operty must pass a lead-based dessment does not reveal the premise presence of lead and where lead. s found above the HUD or approved.
+Furthermore clearance inspection to be sence of lead or any lead d-based paint inspection de minimis e, I underst de eligible. d hazards. or risk ass (minimum) and that after Finally, I am If I want to essment, which

 Signature of Borrower: Date: / /

 Signature of Co-Borrower: Date: / /